nextstrain/seasonal-flu/nextclade/dataset_config/vic/ha/KX058884/README.md

 In addition to these clades, "subclades" are defined to break down diversity at higher resolution and allow following the spread of different viral groups.
 These follow a Pango-like nomenclature consisting of a letter followed by a numbers separated by periods as in `A.3.2`.
 The leading letter is an alias of a previous name.
+Details of the nomenclature system can be found at [github.com/influenza-clade-nomenclature/seasonal_B-Vic_HA/](https://github.com/influenza-clade-nomenclature/seasonal_B-Vic_HA/).

 ## What is Nextclade dataset